World Greets 2025 After Sweltering Year Of Olympics, Turmoil And Trump - UrduPoint

 It is all but certain that 2024 will go down as the hottest year on record, with climate-fuelled disasters wreaking havoc from the plains of Europe to the Kathmandu Valley.

-Sydney -- the self-proclaimed "New Year's capital of the world" -- sprayed nine tonnes of fireworks from its famed Opera House and Harbour Bridge at midnight local time (1300 GMT).
+Pro-European Georgians meanwhile rang in the New Year by setting off fireworks at ongoing month-long rallies against a ruling party they accuse of being under Russia's influence.

-A spectacular fireworks display lit up Hong Kong's Victoria Harbour three hours later as Asia joined in popping champagne corks and launching New Year's Eve parties.
+And Serbian students marched in Belgrade and two other cities demanding accountability over the fatal collapse of a train station roof in November which killed 15 people.

-Thousands thronged the streets of Taipei to watch Taiwan's tallest skyscraper erupt in a dazzling display of fireworks, where university student Justin Chang, who studies chemistry, told AFP that he hopes to "study well and get more money" in 2025.
+Before that, a spectacular pyrotechnics display lit up Hong Kong's Victoria Harbour as Asia joined in popping champagne corks and launching New Year's Eve parties.

-At the picturesque Sydney Harbour, many revellers were relieved to see the past 12 months in the rearview mirror.
+Thousands thronged the streets of Taipei to watch Taiwan's tallest skyscraper erupt in a dazzling display of fireworks.

-"It would be nice for the world if it all sort of fixed itself," insurance worker Stuart Edwards, 32, told AFP before the pyrotechnics.
+And Sydney -- the self-proclaimed "New Year's capital of the world" -- sprayed nine tonnes of fireworks from its famed Opera House and Harbour Bridge to begin the year's farewell.

-Taylor Swift brought the curtain down on her Eras tour this year, pygmy hippo Moo Deng went viral and teenage football prodigy Lamine Yamal helped Spain conquer the Euros.
+In 2024, Taylor Swift brought the curtain down on her Eras tour, pygmy hippo Moo Deng went viral and teenage football prodigy Lamine Yamal helped Spain conquer the Euros.

 The Paris Olympics united the world for a brief few weeks in July and August.